FAQs: the 30% ruling for expats in the Netherlands

 (2) Any time spent in the Netherlands in the last 25 years (including holidays) will be subtracted from the period of validity of the 30% ruling.
 This can lead to an effective period of 0 months of validity of the 30% ruling.

-What is the 30% ruling minimum salary for 2024 ?
+What is the 30% ruling minimum salary for 2025 ?

-The minimum annual salary for 2024 is € 46,107 or € 35,048 if you are under 30 years old and have a Master’s Degree.
+The minimum annual salary for the 30% ruling in 2025 is € 46,660 or € 35,468 if you are under 30 years old and have a Master’s Degree.
+This minimum applies to all 30% ruling holders, both new starters in 2025 and existent holders from previous years.

-Expected 30% ruling changes in 2025
+Expected 30% ruling changes

-The 30% ruling will change to a 27% tax break from January 1st, 2027 onwards for all 30% ruling holders.
 The previous 30/20/10% gradual scale back of the 30% ruling is off the table.
 All 30% ruling holders and new applicants will have the full 30% tax break until December 31st, 2026.

 30% ruling holders starting in 2024 will have their partial non-resident tax status revoked as of 2025 and further.
 30% holders from before January 1st, 2024 will have their partial non-resident tax status revoked only as of 2027 and further.
-So 2026 is the last year of partial non-resident tax status for everybody.

 Read more about the expected changes to the 30% ruling in 2025 here.